-McCormick encourages breadth of interest and to this end supports combined degree programs in engineering and liberal arts.
-A common approach to combining liberal arts and engineering is a parallel arrangement of studies requiring five years and resulting in a BA with a major in Weinberg College and a BS in a particular field of engineering.
-Students should file a petition outlining this dual plan of study before their fourth year; it must be approved by the departments and schools administering the degree work.
+Dual Engineering and Liberal Arts Degrees McCormick encourages breadth of interest and to this end supports dual bachelor's degree programs in engineering and liberal arts.
+A common approach to a dual bachelor's degree program is a parallel arrangement of studies requiring five years and resulting in a BA with a major in Weinberg College and a BS in a particular field of engineering.
 Students must complete the stated requirements of both schools and expected majors.

-Students receiving financial aid should note the restrictions under Satisfactory Academic Progress and Financial Aid on page 20.
+Students receiving financial aid should note the restrictions under Satisfactory Academic Progress and Financial Aid on page 21.